Friday, 21 December 2012

 The idea of 'buying a goat for Christmas' is not new but it is amazing to see the huge variety of other gifts that are now available on line.
 And for not much outlay at all.

-Samaritan's Purse is offering four chickens for £10, a latrine for £15 or four blankets for £14.
+Samaritan's Purse is offering four chickens for £12, gardening tools for £14 and a hygiene kit for £12.

-From CBM £26 will provide enough Mectizan tablets to help 40 families for an entire year - stopping the progression of River Blindness (Onchocerciasis) and freeing them from the associated, debilitating symptoms. £15 will protect 50 children for 6 months from vitamin A deficiency and related loss of sight.
+From CBM £26 will provide enough Mectizan tablets to help 40 families for an entire year - stopping the progression of River Blindness (Onchocerciasis) and freeing them from the associated, debilitating symptoms. £30 will buy a child a hearing aid.